Ansonhkg/create-mono/README.md

 # Create Mono

 `create-mono` is NOT a monorepo.
-It a build script that builds each module into its own bundle, including its dependencies.
+It's a build script that builds each module into its own bundle, including its dependencies.
 The script automatically injects a package.json file into the `./dist` folder for each module.
-The package.json file is named by prepending the root package.json name as a namespace followed by the module name (e.g., `@root/moduleA`).
+The package.json name is named by prepending the root package.json name as a namespace followed by the module name (e.g., `@root/moduleA`).

 ## Scripts